 - What is a Sender Score?

-If any of the answers is unclear to you, or if you have any other questions regarding GlockApps test and deliverability, please contact your Strategy Consultant or our Customer Support team!
+If any of the answers are unclear to you, or if you have any other questions regarding the GlockApps test and deliverability, please contact your Strategy Consultant or our Customer Support team!

 1. What do the results mean?

 At the top of the Deliverability tab, there is a diagram that shows the percentage of the messages that went to the Inbox, Tabs, Spam folders or were not delivered (missing) to the seed email addresses.

 Inbox and SPAM rates are quite obvious, but there are also two more categories: